Space Cadet (Family Guy)

 "Space Cadet" is the ninth episode of the eleventh season and the 197th overall episode of the animated comedy series Family Guy.
 It aired on Fox in the United States on January 6, 2013.
 It was written by Alex Carter and directed by Pete Michels.
 In the episode, after Chris gets sent to space camp, he realizes that it is more than he can handle and asks to come home.
-But while the Griffins are there to get him, they look inside a rocket, and Stewie launches them into space.
+But while the Griffins are there to get him, they look inside a space shuttle, and Stewie launches them into space.

 Plot

 The Griffins find out that Chris is not doing well in school and worries about his future.
 As they discuss him, he overhears and feels insulted when they do not believe he is smart.
 To boost Chris' self-esteem, Peter and Lois allow him to go to a camp of his choosing; determined to show he's not stupid, he picks a space camp with NASA.
 However, Chris has trouble fitting in and calls for his parents to come pick him up.
 When the Griffins arrive, Chris gives them a tour of the space shuttle before they leave and Stewie accidentally launches them into space.
 As they worry about being stuck in space, Chris thinks he is responsible for getting them stuck.
 As word spreads about their possible fate, the Griffins explore the shuttle.
 Mission Control radios that they can get them back but the signal is lost and Peter destroys the radio trying to fix it.
 They try to land the shuttle themselves and Chris slows down the shuttle using what he learned in space camp.
 Unfortunately, the shuttle spins out of control, but Chris manages to stabilize it by allowing the autopilot to engage.
 They land to the cheers of the center and Chris is proclaimed a hero for saving his family.